xaraya-modules/cachemanager/README.md

 ### What is it?

-The xarCacheManager module provides an administrative interface to control the settings of the xarCache system of Xaraya.
+The CacheManager module provides an administrative interface to control the settings of the xarCache system of Xaraya.
 It also provides hooks that allow the cache system to know when changes have been made to modules so that it can respond accordingly (event based cache